blbeecha/AMP/README.md

 # AMP
 Accounts Management Portal.
-A Desktop and/or command-line application that allows easy input, sorting, and updating, for any monetary accounts that one client may have.
+A command-line application that allows easy input, sorting, and updating, for any monetary accounts that one client may have.
 Therefore, reducing time spent on updating excel spreadsheets.

 ## Installation